ClaudioMartino/IIIF-Downloader/README.md

 The manifest can be a file on your computer or a http(s) link. `manifest` is the default value.

-All the images of the document (at the default quality, not cropped, and not scaled) will be downloaded on your computer, named with a progressive number (e.g. `p001.jpg`).
+All the images of the document with the default quality, not cropped, and not scaled, will be downloaded on your computer, named with a progressive number (e.g. `p042.jpg`).

 ![Screenshot of the downloader.](img.png)